playerofgames/logseq-mia-theme/README.md

 }
 ```

-If you like the theme colour scheme, but not the *iA Writer* fonts, you can easily use another font by changing the `--content-font-family` variable.
+If you like the theme colour scheme, but not the *iA Writer* fonts, you can use another font by changing the `--content-font-family` variable.

-If you are not on *macOS* and would like the full theme effect of the Logseq user interface using the *San Francisco* font, you can install the "SF Pro Text" and "SF Pro Display" fonts from [here](https://developer.apple.com/fonts/).
+If you are not on *macOS* and would like the full theme effect of the Logseq user interface with the *San Francisco* font, you can install the "SF Pro Text" and "SF Pro Display" fonts from [here](https://developer.apple.com/fonts/).

 ### Links